oneapi-src/oneDAL/CONTRIBUTING.md

 ## Code Style

+### ClangFormat

+**Prerequisites:** ClangFormat `9.0.0` or later

 Our repository contains [clang-format configurations](https://github.com/intel/daal/blob/master/.clang-format) that you should use on your code.
 To do this, run:

 ```
 clang-format style=file <your file>
 ```

 Refer to [ClangFormat documentation](https://clang.llvm.org/docs/ClangFormat.html) for more information.

+### Coding Guidelines

+For your convenience we also added [coding guidelines](http://intel.github.io/daal/contribution/coding_guide.html) with examples and detailed descriptions of the coding style oneDAL follows.
+We encourage you to consult them when writing your code.

 ---
 **Note:** oneDAL is licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.